Copper-Head/revacom-time-tracking/README.md

 - one in `/project` containing `TimeSheetData.ipynb` and `scraper.py` (the easiest is to just mount this repository)
 - one under `/data/` where the output will be saved

-Here's an example run command assuming there is a `/data` directory on the host.
+Here's an example run command assuming there is an `/srv/data` directory on the host.
 ```
-docker run -v /data:/data/ /project:$PWD time-tracking-scraper
+docker run -v /srv/data:/data/ /project:$PWD time-tracking-scraper
 ```